June 18, 2020

 The easiest and fastest way to request for help is to post the online form submission—plus you get a 10% discount to boot!
 I will start by attaching the basic form on the website that contains all of the pertinent information that you will need to provide in the event you decide you would like to have some assistance.
 I also go over why we have the fields listed and their importance.

-Fill out the appropriate fields, the VIN makes a huge difference as it lets the Virtual Tech pull up the appropriate information, check for option codes and build date splits that helps get the accurate information.
+Fill out the appropriate fields, the VIN makes a huge difference as it lets the Direct-Help pull up the appropriate information, check for option codes and build date splits that helps get the accurate information.